trsteve/CSCI2270_FinalProject_trsteve/README.md

 2. How to Run
  - "travelAnalyzer" is the main driver program file
  - "travelKit" is the documentation help file
+ - Access travelAnalyzer/bin/Debug, and you will found travelAnalyzer compiled file.
+ - Run "travelAnalyzer" by using terminal
+ - type "./travelAnalyzer roadMap.txt flightMap.txt" (in order to run the program)
  - The program will run by reading a "roadMap.txt" file, and "flightMap.txt" file in command line argument.
-*However, you will need these file to completely run the program.

  - You can print the map to check the cities, roads, and flights.
  - By selecting Menu, it will calculate and implement each function.
  - There is no other dependent file; other than ROADMAP.txt and FLIGHTMAP.txt which I will provide in the repository folder.